UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-24-notes-lecture2.md

 \argmin\_{\rho'} \E[L(\rho', \rho) | X].
 \end{eqnarray}

-We will now see with the current example how this abstract quantity can be computed or approximated in practice.
+We will now demonstrate, using the current example, how this abstract quantity can be computed or approximated in practice.

 First, for the rand loss, we can write:
 \\begin{eqnarray}